-They are also very familiar with the innerworkings of the judicial system in Seminole County, which is imperative when it comes to crafting your defense strategy.
+They are also very familiar with the inner workings of the judicial system in Seminole County, which is imperative when it comes to crafting your defense strategy.
 Don’t leave your future or the future of your loved one to chance, give us a call today for your initial consultation.

 Assault

 Assault on another person is classified as a second-degree misdemeanor and it is punishable as such with a fine of up to $500 and up to 60 days in jail.
-If the assault is committed with the attempt to start a riot, this crime would be classified as a first-degree misdemeanor and be punishable as such with up to one year in jail and a fine up to $1,000.
+If the assault is committed with the attempt to start a riot, this crime would be classified as a first-degree misdemeanor and be punishable as such with up to one year in jail and a fine of up to $1,000.

 Aggravated Assault